 At a Glance

-- Tasks: Manage foreign rights and licensing deals for guidebooks and children's books.
+- Tasks: Manage foreign rights and licensing deals for Lonely Planet's guidebooks and children's books.

-- Company: Join Lonely Planet, a leading travel publisher known for its iconic guidebooks.
+- Company: Join Lonely Planet, a leading travel brand known for its inspiring guidebooks and travel content.

-- Benefits: Enjoy flexible working options and a vibrant company culture.
+- Benefits: Enjoy flexible working options and the chance to work with a passionate team.

-- Why this job: Be part of a dynamic team driving growth in the publishing industry with a global impact.
+- Why this job: Be part of a dynamic team driving growth in global markets while promoting travel and exploration.

-- Qualifications: Experience in selling foreign rights, excellent negotiation skills, and strong organisational abilities required.
+- Qualifications: Experience in selling foreign rights, excellent negotiation skills, and a strong customer service focus required.

-- Other info: Opportunity to work with diverse partners and contribute to exciting publishing strategies.
+- Other info: Opportunity to work closely with international partners and contribute to exciting publishing strategies.

 The predicted salary is between 36000 - 60000 £ per year.